There are no coincidences.

 These women, who became artisans through working with me, have never known any other environment and speak different dialects depending on the tribe to which they belong.

-The masks take shape within this impenetrable forest, inspired both by the tropical environment and its legends, and by the collective unconscious of its inhabitants.
+The masks take shape within this impenetrable jungle, inspired both by the tropical environment and its legends, and by the collective unconscious of its inhabitants.

 I often speak of “villages”, and this deserves an explanation.

 What I refer to as a village is a gathering of huts on stilts, the “chozas”, built out of wood and palm leaves.

 These houses, raised up as a protection against flooding, comprise a floor and a roof made out of dried palm leaves.
 Access is possible via a ladder sometimes carved directly inside a tree trunk.